 An individual who has experienced an incident of sexual misconduct may report the incident at any time, regardless of how much time has elapsed since the incident occurred.
 The Montana Academy is committed to supporting the rights of a person reporting an incident of sexual misconduct to make an informed choice among options and services available.

-The school will respond to all reports in a manner that treats each individual with dignity and respect and will take prompt responsive action to end any misconduct, prevent its recurrence, and address its effects.
+Montana Academy will respond to all reports in a manner that treats each individual with dignity and respect and will take prompt, fair and impartial process from the initial investigation to the final result.